hupkit/hupkit/README.md

 ## Features

-* Checkout and issue to work on.
+* Checkout an issue to work on.
 * Checkout an existing pull-request.
 * Merge pull-request with preservation of all information (description and GitHub discussion).
 * Merge version branches without mistakes.